kkinos/dt/README.md

 A simple command line application to translate with DeepL API.

-This application only support for DeepL API Free.
+This application only supports DeepL API Free, and does not currently support other APIs.

 ## Installing